STUDENTS are celebrating their Newport film school being granted prestigious membership of an elite group of film schools from across the world.

 "The school was already really highly regarded and that’s why I chose it, but it will have extra status with this stamp on it," he added.

-Aspiring script-writer James Haskin, 23, who is also a third year film student, said the film school benefits from having strong industry contacts and enabling its students to specialise in their areas of interest.
+Aspiring script-writer James Haskin, 23, who is also a third year film student, said the film school benefits from having strong industry contacts and enabling its students to specialise in their

 CILET stands for the Centre International de Liaison des Ecoles de Cinéma et de Télévision and was founded in Cannes in 1955.